OpenARDF/Arducon/README.md

 # Arducon
-A transmitter controller for Amateur Radio Direction Finding (ARDF) based on an Arduino-like architecture.
+A transmitter controller for Amateur Radio Direction Finding (ARDF) based on the Arduino Pro Mini.

 <b>KiCad</b>